 This family of models is referred to as deep neural networks, as opposed to shallow networks where the goal is to perform all computations in a single layer.
 Because these models are image computable, they can also be directly used to solve computer vision tasks.
 Indeed, in the last decade, these deep hierarchical models have gained appreciation and momentum in computer vision.
-One such model, often referred to as AlexNet, introduced by Alex Krizhevsky and Geoffrey Hinton in 2012 (Figure VIII-2), caused an uproar in the computer vision world because it led to a considerable improvement in the ability to label objects in computer vision competitions.
-AlexNet subsequently inspired progress in many other pattern recognition problems (Chapter IX).
+One such model, often referred to as AlexNet, introduced by Alex Krizhevsky and Geoffrey Hinton in 2012 (Figure 8.2), caused an uproar in the computer vision world because it led to a considerable improvement in the ability to label objects in computer vision problems (Sections 9.2 and 9.4).
 A critical feature in AlexNet and many other neural networks is the ability to tune the parameters w to improve performance.

 Historically, many computer vision efforts consisted of trying to develop better and better features to extract from the image.
 These features were then submitted to a suitable classifier.
 All the task-dependent learning happened at the level of the classifier.
-Various types of features were found to be generally useful for object classification tasks, including extraction of edges, colors, principal components, shift-invariant feature transformations (SIFT), corners, spatial frequency decomposition, and many others.
-A classifier, such as an SVM, was then in charge of learning the map between those features and the corresponding image labels, as in Figure VIII-1.
-In the Neocognitron, and in the initial implementation of the HMAX architecture, the weights between layers were hand-crafted and fixed.
+Various types of features were found to be generally useful for object classification tasks - including extraction of edges, colors, principal components, shift-invariant feature transformations (SIFT), corners, spatial frequency decomposition, and many others.
+A classifier, such as an SVM, was then in charge of learning the map between those features and the corresponding image labels, as in Figure 8.1.
+In the neocognitron, and in the initial implementation of the HMAX architecture, the weights between layers were handcrafted and fixed.

-In stark contrast to these approaches, the bulk of the work nowadays consists of building end-to-end trainable systems, typically with a fixed architecture with randomly initialized weights, and where all the weights are plastic and can be modified to achieve the best possible classification accuracy.
+In stark contrast to these approaches, the bulk of the work nowadays consists of building end-to-end trainable systems, typically with a fixed architecture with randomly initialized weights, and where all the weights are plastic and can be modified to achieve the best-possible classification accuracy.

-VIII.6.
-Learning the weights
+8.6 Learning the Weights

-We have not described yet how the feature extraction parameters w are set.
-In general, we will consider neural network models (Section VII.5), where the main parameters are weights that dictate how activity in a given unit impacts activity in the post-synaptic target units, typically in the next layer.
+We have not yet described how the feature extraction parameters w are set.
+In general, we will consider neural network models (Section 7.3), where the main parameters are weights that dictate how activity in a given unit impacts activity in the postsynaptic target units, typically in the next layer.
 Let us now consider an example of a way of learning those weights that illustrates the interesting computations that can be performed by neural networks.
 The weights can be learned in a supervised manner (where we have labels for each image), or in an unsupervised manner (e.g., automatically extracting statistical regularities in the images in the environment).
-Here we will focus on supervised learning strategies, and we will come back to unsupervised tuning of weights in Section VIII.17.
+Here we will focus on supervised learning strategies, and we will come back to unsupervised tuning of weights in Section 8.17.